tretoef-estrella/SIGMA-EPISTEMIC-HUMILITY-EVALUATOR/README.md

 ├── CONTRIBUTING.md                    ← How to contribute to the project
-├── EXECUTIVE-NOTICE-TO-MODELS.md      ← The formal notice sent to all four AI models ├── MODEL-RESPONSES-TO-PUBLICATION.md  ← All four model responses to being audited ├── V7-REFACTORING-NOTES.md            ← Why and how the repository was overhauled │
+├── EXECUTIVE-NOTICE-TO-MODELS.md      ← The formal notice sent to all four AI models ├── MODEL-RESPONSES-TO-PUBLICATION.md  ← All four model responses to being audited │
 ├── chatgpt-context-alert.md           ← The prompt sent to ChatGPT
 ├── chatgpt-response-ES.md             ← ChatGPT's original response (Spanish)